PatrickCoakley23/milestone3-/README.md

 ## TESTING
 Manual testing was the only requirement to access the functionality, usability and responsiveness and data management of my full stack web application.
-Debugging was carried out on an ongoing basis throughout of the project.
-Whilst coding i would preview run my code in the browser and check for any bug issues and make changes and fixes on an ad hoc basis.
+Debugging was carried out on an ongoing basis throughout the development of the project.
+Whilst coding i would run my code in the browser and check for any bug issues and make changes and fixes on an ad hoc basis.

-I carried out manual testing and documented any errors/random side-effects captured in the DevTools.
+I carried out manual testing and documented any errors/random side-effects captured in the [Chrome Developer Tools]( https://developers.google.com/web/tools/chrome-devtools).
 I loaded the website several times, and forced browser refresh to try and catch any errors but thankfully there was none.

 <details>
     <summary>Dev Tool Testing <strong>(Click dropdown for images)</strong></summary>